 - The American Heart Association confirmed in late 2025 that gum disease is linked to increased risk of heart attack, stroke, and other cardiovascular events.
 Your dental visits are about more than your teeth

-- Patients with gum disease, diabetes, pregnancy, or a history of frequent cavities often need visits every three to four months rather than every six
+- Patients with gum disease, diabetes, pregnancy, or a history of frequent cavities often need visits every three to four months rather than every six months

 - Catching a small cavity early costs a fraction of what a root canal and crown would cost if that same problem went untreated